-A common mistake in cleaning the dog bowl that could make you as well as your pet sick
+A common mistake in cleaning the dog bowl could make you, as well as your pet, sick.

-The FDA states that this ‘poses significant health risks to pets and pet owners as it creates an environment where harmful bacteria such as Salmonella and listeria can thrive.
+The FDA states that this poses significant health risks to pets and their owners, as it creates an environment where harmful bacteria, such as Salmonella and Listeria, can thrive.

 More bad habits of dog owners regarding food storage and preparation: 43 per cent stored dog food within 1.5 metres of human nutrition, 34 per cent washed their hands after feeding, and 33 per cent prepared dog food on preparation surfaces intended for human use.

-Furthermore, human studies on self-reported handwashing show an overestimation of hygiene and similar forces, including the effects of social desirability bias, might be expected in this study.
+Furthermore, human studies on self-reported handwashing have shown an overestimation of hygiene practices; similar forces, including the effects of social desirability bias, may also be expected in this study.
 Exposure to contaminated dog food can affect dog and human health.

-Bad habits of dog owners.
-The FDA has established a list of guidelines for dog owners to follow.
+The FDA has established guidelines for dog owners to follow.

 The FDA has established guidelines that owners must follow to reduce the risk of developing an illness from contaminated pet food and treats.